-Dates in different religions, In the religious books of Judaism, Christianity and Islam, special attention has been paid to the palm tree and the dates fruit.
+There is special attention to Dates in different religions, In the Holy books of Judaism, Christianity, and Islam, people have been paid lots of attention to the palm tree and dates fruit.

-The palm tree is also very valuable because of its leaves and can be used to make baskets and various tools, as well as its leaves can be used for the roof.
+The palm tree is also very valuable because of its leaves and can be used to make baskets and various tools, as well as its leaves, which can be used for the roof.
 The trunk of this tree was also used in construction in ancient times.

-And also in date palm, it’s not just the fruit that’s edible – it was once routine to grind date kernels and mix it with flour to craft special breads, or use the kernels as feed for camels and horses.
+And also in date palm, it’s not just the fruit that’s edible – it was once routine to grind date kernels and mix them with flour to craft special bread or use the kernels as feed for camels and horses.